 “I brought the broom weed that Jim prescribed.
 I’ve become locked in here with you.
 I am so sorry to alarm you.”

 Graciela, in her haste, had left her clothes near the water bucket.

-The elder in her surprise had dropped the huge double pointed needle she’d been using.
-While the grandma fumbled around feeling for it, Graciela dashed to her clothes; grabbed her leggings then retreated back to her dark corner.
+The surprised elder had dropped the huge double pointed needle she’d been using.
+While the grandma fumbled around feeling for it, Graciela dashed to her clothes; grabbed her leggings, then retreated back to her dark corner.

 “I say, girl, would you be as kind as to open a window.
 It is rather sultry in here during this Indian summer.”

 “Ma’am, I would, but I am too frail due to my cold,” Graciela lied.